cncf/techdocs/assessments/0004-tremor.md

     - Glossary
     - FAQ (moved from top level navigation)

-**Reorganize the top-level navigation of the site:**, once again, as mentioned previously:
+**Reorganize the top-level navigation of the site:** once again, as mentioned previously:

 - Getting Started
 - Docs